bhaawnaBM/codeceptjsDemo/README.md

 *npx* is a npm package runner.
 A major benefit of *npx* is that it will automatically install npm packages that aren’t already installed. *npx* is also very useful in cases where the package needs to be installed then configured before running. *npx* will check whether command exists in $PATH, or in the local project binaries, and execute it.
 If commands not found, it will be installed prior to execution.

-For more understanding on Why CodeceptJS with Playwright, please read my blog on https://medium.com/@bhaawna1805/bc6770b78cff?source=friends_link&sk=a482c58557f46b07332fc5d51ff5c230
+For more understanding on Why CodeceptJS with Playwright, please read my [blog](https://medium.com/@bhaawna1805/bc6770b78cff?source=friends_link&sk=a482c58557f46b07332fc5d51ff5c230)